 Analysts use this formula to calculate return on capital employed:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 Or for V.F:

-When making comparisons between similar businesses, investors may find ROCE useful.
-In our analysis, V.F's ROCE is meaningfully higher than the 13% average in the Luxury industry.
-I think that's good to see, since it implies the company is better than other companies at making the most of its capital.
+ROCE can be useful when making comparisons, such as between similar companies.
+Using our data, we find that V.F's ROCE is meaningfully better than the 11% average in the Luxury industry.
+We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
 Putting aside its position relative to its industry for now, in absolute terms, V.F's ROCE is currently very good.

-When considering this metric, keep in mind that it is backwards looking, and not necessarily predictive.
-ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
-This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
+When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
+ROCE can be misleading for companies in cyclical industries, with returns looking impressive during the boom times, but very weak during the busts.
+ROCE is only a point-in-time measure.
 What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for V.F.

 How V.F's Current Liabilities Impact Its ROCE

-V.F has total assets of US$10b and current liabilities of US$2.7b.
-Therefore its current liabilities are equivalent to approximately 26% of its total assets.
-A minimal amount of current liabilities limits the impact on ROCE.
+V.F has total liabilities of US$2.4b and total assets of US$11b.
+Therefore its current liabilities are equivalent to approximately 21% of its total assets.
+This is quite a low level of current liabilities which would not greatly boost the already high ROCE.

-This is good to see, and with such a high ROCE, V.F may be worth a closer look.
+With low current liabilities and a high ROCE, V.F could be worthy of further investigation.
 V.F looks strong on this analysis, but there are plenty of other companies that could be a good opportunity .
 Here is a free list of companies growing earnings rapidly.